Updated: May 26

-As tempting as it may be to let baby skip a nap, or let bedtime fall back an hour or two, so that you can fit these extra activities into your trip, I highly recommend you resist the temptation and stick to the schedule as closely as possible.
+As tempting as it may be to let baby skip a nap or let bedtime fall back an hour or two so that you can fit these extra activities into your trip, I highly recommend you resist the temptation and stick to the schedule as closely as possible.
 Some children travel better than others, but traveling with young children is never easy!

 Here are 6 other tips for saving sleep on your summer trip!

 Early Morning Flights are Best: Flying with small children is never easy, but from my own experience and the experience of clients, getting to your destination with time in the day to start to settle in always works better.
 I've had clients ask about taking red-eye / overnight flights and it almost never is a good idea.
-No one ends up sleeping and then you're in a worse place when you get there!
+No one ends up sleeping and then you're in a worse place when you get there.

 Recreate the Sleeping Environment: If your child sleeps in a crib at home, they should always sleep in a travel crib or Pack 'n Play while traveling.
 Be sure the room is dark enough!
 Bring travel shades if necessary.
-Bring along your little's blanket, lovie and sleeping clothes.
+Bring along your little's blanket, lovie, and sleeping clothes.
 Anything that smells familiar and reminds them of their home sleeping environment will help them get to sleep in their new surroundings.
 In the event you have to share a room with your little one, try to create some kind of partition in the room so that baby can’t see you from their crib.
 Hang a blanket from a line running across the room, if necessary, but don’t bring them into bed with you if you can avoid it.
 Consider a suite if staying in a hotel so your child has their own sleeping space/room.
 A bathroom can work for babies too.

 Wind Down Period and Bedtime Routines: Separate your child 15-20 minutes from the fun of travel before routine starts to wind down.
 Keep the sleep routine the same when traveling.
-Grandmas, grandpas, aunts, uncle, etc. may want to do the bedtime routine, but it's easier and not overstimulating on your child if parents do it while on vacation.
+Grandmas, grandpas, aunts, uncles, etc. may want to do the bedtime routine, but it's easier and not overstimulating on your child if parents do it while on vacation.

 Avoid Overtiredness: Changes in the schedule are the quickest way to end up with an overtired baby, and overtiredness will almost undoubtedly see a reemergence of those bad sleep habits you’ve all worked so hard to prevent.
 If baby’s tired and cranky, you’re going to have a lousy time.
-Sticking to the schedule and keeping baby well-rested will assure that the time you do get to spend with friends and family is fun, happy and relaxed.
+Sticking to the schedule and keeping baby well-rested will assure that the time you do get to spend with friends and family is fun, happy, and relaxed.